unaiiM/UniTube/README.md

 ## Yt-Downloader

-To download these vidos there and get the youtube video servers I devolvet a sample library.
+To download these vidos there and get the youtube video servers I developed a sample library.
 Is located inside api/lib/yt-downloader.
 If you wat to use it you need to have ffmpeg binary located on ffmpeg/win64/ffmpeg and ffmpeg/linux64/ffmpeg or you can change the path inside the library code.

 You can: